SubhashBose/MSO-365-E5-AR/README.md

 Python application based on Git Actions that use Microsoft Graph API.
 This guide will provide you with easy-to-understand steps for setting up and running the application.

-### Special Notes/Thanks ###
-* Normal version address: github.com/HarryVed/Microsoft-Developer-Subscription-Renew-Free
+* Original version address: github.com/HarryVed/Microsoft-Developer-Subscription-Renew-Free

 ## **Prerequisites**
 - A GitHub account